cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 > :warning: **Warning:** The stack-manager does not attempt to build a container's image so all images need to be built prior to running the stack-manager.

-### Configuration Files
+### Benefits

+Spinning a container up via the stack-manager provides the following benefits:
+* The container is added to the stack's Docker network, this allows the agent to connect to the other stack containers using their internal URLs.
+* The URLs, usernames and passwords of other containers in the stack can be retrieved using the `ContainerClient::readEndpointConfig` method at runtime, rather than having to provide them through environment variables or `.properties` files.
+* Allows the classes and methods available through the stack-clients library to be used to add new data (particularly geospatial data) into the stack in a clean an consistent way.

+### Service configuration files

-To do this add a `.json` file for each container into the [stack-manager/inputs/config/services](./inputs/config/services/) directory.
+To add custom containers put a `.json` file for each container into the [stack-manager/inputs/config/services](./inputs/config/services/) directory.
 An example of the structure of this file, the one for the Ontop container, is as follows:
 ```json
 {